-Bubble tea or boba is the latest trendy beverage to take the world by storm.
-Everyone is loving it - but what if you can't find any shops nearby?
-Or what if you are sceptical of the ready to make ones available in stores?
+Bubble tea or boba is a delicious Taiwanese drink that's sweet, chewy and fun to drink.
+Almost everyone loves it - but what if you can't find any shops nearby?
+Or if you're sceptical of the ready-made ones in stores?

-Have no fear!
-This definitive guide will tell you about everything you need to know about this delicious drink and even how to make it at home!
+Our definitive guide will tell you everything you need to know about this moreish drink and even how to make it at home.

 What is Bubble Tea?

 Bubble tea is a concoction between black tea, milk, ice, and chewy tapioca pearls.
 If by some stroke of bad luck you have never had or heard of it, this brilliant beverage is an Asian twist on the traditional drink.

 There is no single confirmed story as to how this beverage came to be.
 All the stories about the drink and the founder do share some similarities.
 They are all about teahouses in Taiwan during the 1980s.

 All the stories likely come from companies trying to capitalize on the success of bubble tea.
 It is also possible that they all came up with this idea in parallel, with no knowledge of the others.
 Either way, the true story of the drink's origin may be lost to the ages.
 Or to the dozens of warring companies!

 Nonetheless, the inspiration behind this beloved drink is easy to identify.
 Many classic summer Taiwanese snacks (such as shaved ice) often use tapioca pearls.
 Meanwhile, shops in Taiwan have long been serving cold tea with milk and sugar.
 Therefore, one might even say, the marriage of the two was inevitable.